MANVSim/MANVSim/server/README.md

 We advise you to create a new runtime entity scenario if you plan to extend the simulation runtime logic.
 It may cause some tests to break, as they are specifically designed for the current (outdated/simplistic) test scenario.

-**CAUTION:** Any test working with database entries are currently working on the local database.
-Therefore, changes in the test may change your database data for the local running server.
-We advise you to create a separate database for test runs to ensure test isolation.

 By default, no test data is loaded into the memory.
 If you want to use sample data required for endpoint testing you can set a flag to your environment `LOAD_TEST_DATA` or change the boolean flag [here](vars.py).
 Additionally, specific test data can be configured further.
 This means, for a patient containing a time-limited